History of Norfolk Island: Twentieth century

 After the creation of the Commonwealth of Australia in 1901, Norfolk Island was placed under the authority of the new Commonwealth government to be administered as an external territory.

-During World War II, the island became a key airbase and refuelling depot between Australia and New Zealand, and New Zealand and the Solomon Islands.
-Since Norfolk Island fell within New Zealand's area of responsibility it was garrisoned by a New Zealand Army unit known as N Force at a large army camp which had the capacity to house a 1,500 strong force.
+During World War II, the island became a key airbase and refueling depot between Australia and New Zealand, and New Zealand and the Solomon Islands.
+Because Norfolk Island fell within New Zealand's area of responsibility, it was garrisoned by a New Zealand Army unit known as N Force at a large army camp which had the capacity to house a 1,500 strong force.
 N Force relieved a company of the Second Australian Imperial Force.
 The island proved too remote to come under attack during the war and N Force left the island in February 1944.

 In the late 1960s a mini-invasion by British ex-pats followed after the island was featured on a BBC television documentary presented by Alan Whicker.
 Fifty families decided to emigrate from the United Kingdom to Norfolk Island as a result of the programme.

 In 1979, Norfolk was granted limited self-government by Australia, under which the island elects a government that runs most of the island's affairs.
 As such, residents of Norfolk Island are not represented in the Commonwealth Parliament of Australia, making them the only group of residents of an Australian state or territory not represented there.

 In 2006, a formal review process took place, in which the Australian government considered revising this model of government.
 The review was completed on 20 December 2006, when it was decided that there would be no changes in the governance of Norfolk Island.